 The overall goal is to create a better experience for every customer, complete with shorter wait times, forms that are easy to understand, and helpful employees who are well‐equipped to assist in every situation.

-"We stepped back and looked at everything from the perspective of the customer, "Weiss said.
+"We stepped back and looked at everything from the customer's perspective, "Weiss said.
 "For example, we thought our website was easy to use, but looking at it from the customer's point of view, we realized it wasn't — so we changed it.
 By putting customers first, we're creating a better experience for residents across the state."

 "I was thoroughly impressed at the level of cultural change that the Arizona state agencies have undergone under the leadership of Governor (Doug) Ducey.
 The engagement from the front‐line staff at the Motor Vehicle Division was all‐in, and their metrics were improved beyond what anyone could have hoped for."

-— Eric Siebeneck, Quality Improvement Advisor for Mayo Clinic, after taking a tour of the MVD
+— Eric Siebeneck, Quality Improvement Advisor for Mayo Clinic

 This story is the second part of a series on the Lean-based Arizona Management System (AMS).
-Click here for the first story.
+View the first story.